.

 Main Index

-The material presented here will be of use to anyone beginning ancient Greek but is specifically designed to accompany our book [Gavin Betts and Alan Henry Ancient Greek (Teach Yourself Books), Hodder and Stoughton, London , and McGraw Hill, New York, third edition 2003].
+The material presented here will be of use to anyone beginning ancient Greek, but is specifically designed to accompany our book [Gavin Betts and Alan Henry Ancient Greek (Teach Yourself Books), Hodder and Stoughton, London and McGraw Hill, New York, fourth edition 2010].

 Additional reading and its key